 6. Treehouse Catio

-A treehouse theme is a wonderful idea for a catio, and you can achieve this by using plenty of wood and giving your cat some fun hidey holes where they can feel safe and look out over the garden.
-It’s essentially bringing a cat condo into a catio, which encourages fun exploration and a feeling of security at the same time.
+A treehouse theme is a wonderful idea for a catio.
+You can achieve this by using plenty of wood and giving your cat some fun hidey holes where they can feel safe and look out over the garden.

 7. Room with a View

-A large part of what makes a catio so interesting is the option for your cat to be able to watch the outdoor world and get a closer view of the flora and fauna.
-So, add plenty of viewing spaces, and consider adding some clear panels in the best spots instead of wire mesh fencing so that your cat enjoys an uninterrupted view.
+A large part of what makes a catio so interesting is the option for your cat to watch the outdoor world and get a closer view of flora and fauna.

 8. Portable RV Catio

-This might be ideal if you live somewhere with harsh weather conditions where you don’t want to leave it to get damaged during storms, or if you own an RV and want to bring your cat with you to enjoy your vacation – adding a catio space to your portable home is a lovely luxury to have, and if it only needs zip ties to assemble then it can be ready in minutes.
+This might be ideal if you live somewhere with harsh weather conditions where you don’t want to leave it to get damaged during storms, or if you own an RV and want to bring your cat with you to enjoy your vacation – adding a catio space to your portable home is a lovely luxury to have.

 9. Catios With Tunnels

-Cats love tunnels, since they offer hiding spots and also a fun enclosed space for zoomies.
-Consider incorporating tunnels into your catio design, either within an existing catio just as a small safe space, or as a means of connecting your home to a catio that’s set away from the side of the property.
-There are some great catio designs that are intended to sit in the middle of the garden, and linking them to a cat door via an enclosed tunnel means your cat always has easy access.
+Cats love tunnels since they offer hiding spots and a fun enclosed space for zoomies.
+Consider incorporating tunnels into your catio design, either within an existing catio just as a small safe space or as a means of connecting your home to a catio set away from the side of the property.

 10. Catio Bridge

-A catio bridge is essentially an elevated tunnel, and can either be used to link to another catio or just as a standalone space.
-Using a bridge design allows your cat to wander around your garden space and explore, whilst staying safe within a secure enclosed tunnel.
-Just make sure it’s wide enough so that your cat has plenty of space to stop, laze and turn around at any point, and they’ll love the opportunities to patrol your garden without feeling threatened.
+A catio bridge is a high tunnel.
+It can link to another catio or as a standalone space.
+Using a bridge design allows your cat to wander around your garden space and explore while staying safe within a secure enclosed tunnel.

 11. Catio Gym

 Adding what is essentially a gym space to your backyard is a fantastic way of keeping your feline friend happy and healthy.
 A catio that offers space for your cat to run and climb will promote exercise and gives your indoor cat somewhere new and exciting to burn off some of that energy.
-You can achieve this will various existing cat toys too – cat trees, ladders, tunnels and a cat wheel can all be incorporated, and you just need to provide the secure frame around it all.

 12. Scratch Catio